Home Windows 7 Windows 8 Freeware Privacy

 1. First of all, download and install VMware Player on your machine (supports XP, Vista, and Windows 7 as host machines).

-2. Once installed, start VMware Player and click Create a New Virtual Machine option to launch New Virtual Machine Wizard.
+2. Once installed, start VMware Player and click Create a New Virtual Machine option to launch the New Virtual Machine Wizard.

 Install Windows 8 On VMware Player